UncertainLab/Enlsip.jl/docs/src/tutorial.md

 Enlsip.solve!
 ```

-By default, the algorithm will print some details about the iterations performed through during execution.
+Diagnosis of the conduct of the algorithm can be printed by either setting the `silent` keyword argument of the function [`solve!`](@ref) to `false` or by calling [`print_cnls_model`](@ref) after solving.
 Here are some details on how to read and understand the different columns of the output:

- Column                        | Details
+ Column                        | Description
 :------------------------------|:----------------------------------------------
  `iter`                        | iteration number
  `objective`                   | value of the sum of squared residuals (i.e. objective function) at current point
  $\vert\vert$ `active_constraints` $\vert\vert^2$     | value of the sum of squared active constraints at current point
  $\vert\vert$ `p` $\vert\vert$ | norm of the search direction computed at current iteration
  $\alpha$                      | value of the steplength computed at current iteration
- `reduction`                   | reduction in the objective function performed at curret iteration
+ `reduction`                   | reduction in the objective function performed after moving to the next iterate

-Once the `Enlsip` solver has been called, one can get additional info about the success, or failure, of the algorithm by calling one of the following functions:
+One can get additional info about termination of the algorithm by calling one of the following functions:

- Function                 |
+ Name                     |
 :-------------------------|
 [`solution`](@ref)        |
 [`status`](@ref)          |